Yak Ballz: The Freakshow

 In 2001, Yak followed up the EP with a three-song vinyl 12-inch, The Freakshow, which was one of the first ever 12-inch releases by the indie hip hop label Definitive Jux.
-Vinyl specialty stores and Web sites quickly sold out of the three-song 12-inch that featured cover art by TCK brother Ewok One 5MH.
-El-P even included The Freak Show on 2002's Definitive Jux Presents 2 compilation album.

 While You Were Sleeping

 In 2003, he released While You Were Sleeping b/w The Drill 12-inch with Traffic Entertainment.
 Once Eastern Conference Records, then home to fellow Weathermen; Cage and Tame One, heard of this single they moved to sign Yak to an album deal.
 After working on The Weathermen's Conspiracy mixtape (2003) Yak Ballz released his first album, My Claim in 2004 with guest appearances from both Cage and Tame One.
-He worked with producer Mondee for production and engineer Joe Raia.
-His lyrical content on My Claim was fueled by his Queens life and college experiences.
-After leaving Eastern Conference, Yak put out a mixtape in 2005, The Missing Cassettes consisting of rare and unreleased material.

 Scifentology

 In 2006 he released Scifentology, a mixtape put out by Yak himself and Scifen clothing company which features cover art by Ewok One 5MH.
-Yak's lyrics became more introspective and the beats changed on Scifentology by relying more on rock and synthesized instrumentation.
-The mixtape started as an innocent idea and promotional tool to help cross-market Yak with the Scifen clothing brand, but it quickly became one of the most talked-about mixtapes of the year within the indie hip hop world in '06.

 Scifentology II

 In January 2008, Yak released his sophomore effort, Scifentology II on FloSpot Records in conjunction with Scifen Clothing.
-Scifentology II features production from the likes of Aesop Rock, the late Camu Tao, Mondee, Chapter 7, Adept, and Chris Maestro TCK.
+Scifentology II featured production from Aesop Rock and Camu Tao, among others.
 It also has guest appearances from Cage and Tame One.
-"Dirt Empire," a song produced by Aesop Rock, won the MTVu Best Freshman Video with over 40,000 views.
+"Dirt Empire", a song produced by Aesop Rock, won the MTV Best Freshman Video with over 40,000 views.

 In 2011, Yak released an extended play called Gas Galaxy, which was self-released in the fall.
-Yak has performed the title song in support of Cage's Depart From Me tour.